 existing hierarchies and visual economies.

 is based at the University of Technology Sydney.
-Here we investigates coal reliance,
+Here we investigate how legitimacy for

-We seek explanations of why new coal mines and coal-fired power stations are constructed,
+We seeked explanations of why new coal mines and coal-fired power stations are constructed, investigated social conflicts centred